-Traditional Undergraduate Education provides an entry into the profession as new nurses.
+Pre-licensure undergraduate education provides an entry into the profession as new nurses.
 Students receive a BSN degree and eligibility to apply for the National Council Licensure Examination (NCLEX) to become a Registered Nurse.
 The program prepares students to provide and evaluate nursing care to address the existing and emerging health care demands of the total patient community.

-Professional Advancement Programs are for Registered Nurses (RN), Advanced Practice Registered Nurse (APRN).
-The RN-BSN track is an accelerated program for RNs wanting to complete the BSN degree.
+Professional Advancement Programs are for Registered Nurses (RN), and the Advanced Practice Registered Nurse (APRN).
+The RN-BSN pathway is an accelerated program for RNs wanting to complete the BSN degree.

 The Master of Science in Nursing (MSN) offers a track in Nursing Education that prepares students for careers in academia or staff education, a track in Nursing Leadership that prepares graduates for executive and administrative careers, and a track in Community-Based Public Health (CBPH) that prepares graduates to assume leadership roles in CBPH settings.

 The Doctor of Nursing Practice (DNP) program has multiple options:

 - 1. A 66-credit-hour BSN-DNP (Family Nurse Practitioner) track. - 2.
 A 67-credit-hour BSN-DNP (Adult-Gerontology Acute Care Nurse Practitioner) track. - 3.
 A 68- credit hour BSN-DNP (Psychiatric Mental Health Nurse Practitioner) track. - 4.
 A 30-credit-hour MSN-DNP clinical track for nurse practitioners, nurse anesthetists, and other advanced practice nurses to obtain their professional clinical doctorate. - 5.
 A 30-credit-hour MSN-DNP community based public health track for registered nurses who have experience and desire to work in community health and public health settings. - 6.
-A 31-32-credit-hour MSN-DNP executive leadership track for nurse administrators with advanced certification to obtain their professional leadership doctorate.
-Students may choose an educational leadership focus or an organizational leadership focus.
+A 31-32-credit-hour MSN-DNP executive leadership track for nurse administrators with advanced certification to obtain their professional leadership doctorate. - 7.
+A 34-credit-hour MSN-DNP nurse educator track for registered nurses who have a desire to work in academia or staff education.